Hair salons, restaurants reopen in Bradford County

 There are some other changes customers will see as well.

-“Before and afternoon every client we have to sanitize the whole- everything.
-The whole 9 yards,” Shafer explained.
+“Before and after every client we have to sanitize the whole- everything.
+The whole nine yards,” Shafer explained.
 “When people come in we’re requesting that they wash their hands.
-Now that we’re green wearing masks is not mandatory but if they want to wear a mask they’re more than welcome to.”
+Now that we’re green, wearing masks is not mandatory but if they want to wear a mask they’re more than welcome to.”

 Havens Main Street Diner was doing take out meals while their county was in the red and yellow phase.
-The lost 60-70% of their normal sales during that time.
+The lost 60 to 70 percent of their normal sales during that time.
 Today they’ve seen people coming in and out of their diner just like they normally do.

-“Well we’re going to have sit down at 50%.
-With social distancing at 6 feet or so.
+“Well we’re going to have sit down at 50 percent.
+With social distancing at six feet or so.
 So how do you feel about that?
 It has to very exciting after a couple months?
 Yeah kinda anxious.
 Not sure what to expect.
 We’ll roll with it just like we always do,” said Craig Havens, owner of Havens Main Street diner.